History and Culture

 The Roman Empire grew in a steady fashion with all of Italy south of Cisalpine Gaul under its leadership by 264 B.C.
 For the next seven centuries, the history of Italy is very much the history of Rome itself.
 The empire endured and made its mark upon the world into the 4th and 5th centuries when fierce barbarian invasions ushered in the collapse of the western Roman Empire.

-From 800 on, the Holy Roman Emperors, Roman Catholic Popes, Normans, and Saracens all vied for control over various segments of the Italian peninsula.
-Numerous city-states, such as Venice and Genoa, whose political and commercial rivalries were intense, and many small principalities flourished in the late Middle Ages.
-Although Italy remained politically fragmented for centuries, it became the cultural center of the Western world from the 13th to the 16th century.
+From about 800 A.D. on, Italy’s history is one of strife during which Holy Roman Emperors, Roman Catholic Popes, Saracens, Normans and others all vided to control different regions of the peninsula.
+City states, such as Genoa and Venice, rose in prominence with their political and commercial power immense.
+Many smaller principalities also flourished well into the late medieval period.
+While Italy was most assuredly politically fragmented throughout many centuries, it still rose to become the cultural center of the entire Western World from the 13th through 16th centuries.